luizbafilho/helm-chart-publisher/README.md

 # Helm Chart Publisher
 Helm Chart Publisher aims to help you build a nice CI/CD pipeline.
 It seats in front of a object storage service (such as AWS S3, OpenStack Swift) or a filesystem, sends your charts to it and also updates the index.

 After receiving a PUT request with a repository and the chart, the publisher will upload the chart file to your storage, update the index and upload it too.
-Currently, it supports only Amazon S3, but OpenStack Swift, Google Cloud Storage and Filesystem are planned.
+Currently, it supports Amazon S3, OpenStack Swift, and Google Cloud Storage.
+Filesystem storage is planned.

 ## Configuration
 The configuration is based on a YAML file.
 In order to publish your charts, you have to configure a `storage` and one or more `repos` (Helm repositories).